 In this modest two-room apartment suite, an open floor plan gives rise to unimpeded movement and an unbroken line of sight in not just the kitchen, but also the dining and living areas – thus making the entire home seem larger and more open than it actually is.

 7. Your Kitchen Doesn’t Have To Be Completely Exposed

 Even though open-concept cooking spaces have clear advantages over closed kitchens, it’s perfectly understandable that not every homeowner needs or wants one.
 Having said that, it’s not unrealistic to have your cake and eat it.

 You can have a combination of both layouts within your home – just like this sleek, semi-open kitchen designed by Fifth Avenue Interior, which comes with an ungated entrance and a half-exposed island for the best of both worlds.

 Feeling hesitant about asking for help with your home makeover?
 No worries!
-Simply request for a renovation quote here, and we will match you with 5 interior designers, based on your budget and style.
+Simply request for a free renovation quote here, and we will match you with up to 5 interior firms, based on your budget and style.

 Plus, renovate with a peace of mind when you engage an interior firm with us.
 Safeguard up to $50,000 of your renovation deposits under the Qanvast Guarantee!